 2) Stocking with grass carp to consume Bladderwort.
 For best results, apply 7-15 grass carp per surface acre depending on the quantity of Bladderwort.
 Results seldom appear until the second season.

-3) Weedtrine-D Liquid is a fast-acting, diquat based, aquatic herbicide that will quickly kill the foliage it touches.
+3) Harvester Liquid is a fast-acting, diquat based, aquatic herbicide that will quickly kill the foliage it touches.
 This option can be used for spot treatment or treatment of the entire pond.

-4) Aquacide Pellets and Restore/Sonar are aquatic weed killers that will affect the entire weed.
+4) Aquacide Pellets and Fluridone are aquatic weed killers that will affect the entire weed.
 These systemic options are best applied early spring as new submersed weeds begin to appear and are still on the bottom.
 Aquacide Pellets are a 2,4-D based option that can be used for spot treatment or treatment of the entire pond.
-Restore/Sonar is a fluridone based option that must be applied to the entire pond or a minimum of 5 acres, and is not recommended for spot treatment.
+Fluridone Liquid is an option that must be applied to the entire pond or a minimum of 5 acres, and is not recommended for spot treatment.

 Please feel free to e-mail me or post questions you may have and I will respond accordingly.